Greetings Voiceover Universe Family!

 By: Doug Turkel

 It’s becoming a common refrain in all sorts of creative endeavors: some established, experienced talent are complaining about the vast numbers of newcomers to their field.
-I’ve… Continue
+I’ve heard… Continue

 Added by Voiceover Universe on December 28, 2012 at 8:00am —